 You must enter into a legally binding grant agreement with the Commonwealth.
 The grant agreement has general terms and conditions that cannot be changed.
+We will use a standard Commonwealth grant agreement.
 A sample grant agreement is available on business.gov.au and GrantConnect.